James G. Petrie

 - Frequent lecturer on social media legal issues and other employment law topics

-- Member, Columbus and Ohio State Bar Associations
+- Member, Columbus Bar Association; Ohio State Bar Association

-- 2013 Client Choice Award from the International Law Office and Lexology
+- Recipient, Client Choice Award, The International Law Office and Lexology, 2013

 - Miami University (B.A. with honors, 1988); Phi Beta Kappa